directive0/HeadsUp/README.md

 ### What is left to be done:
 - Recieve IFTTT alerts
 - Open Images
+- Final bug testing and cleanup

+## Required Hardware:

+### CPU
+- HeadsUp was designed for the Raspberry Pi 3 running Raspbian but will function on almost any computer running Python3, or if desired Python2+.

+### Display
+- HeadsUp was designed to use the VuFine headset as its main display but it will run fine on any monitor that can meet a 1280x720 resolution.
+- In order to get HeadsUp to run at the proper resolution I've found you will need to deploy it from inside a display manager like LightDM.
+Running from terminal often makes HeadsUp display at half size for some reason.

+### Interface
+- No keyboard interface has been defined yet but the software is being designed to support 5 basic controller buttons.
+I am leaning towards a Wii Nunchuck as my interface device but any 5 button interface could be supported in the future.
+For now the software polls pygame for simple keyboard presses.

-## Required Dependencies
+## Required Software

 HeadsUp is designed to run on Python 3.

 ### Python Dependencies
 - pygame
 - psutil
-- os
-- time
 - requests

+- os (included with python)
+- time (included with python)

-If these modules are not already present on your machine they should be easy to install with Pip.
+If these modules are not already present on your machine they should be easy to install with Pip like so:

+'sudo pip3 install pygame psutil time requests'

+## Installation

+- Ensure your machine has the appropriate version of Python and its dependencies.

 ## Keys